Ontario Highway 413

-King's Highway 413, known as the GTA West Corridor or GTA West until 2021, is a 400-series highway and bus transitway currently under construction in the western Greater Toronto Area of the Canadian province of Ontario.
+King's Highway 413, commonly referred to as Highway 413 and known as the GTA West Corridor or GTA West until 2021, is a 400-series highway and bus transitway currently under construction in the western Greater Toronto Area of the Canadian province of Ontario.
 The approximately 52 km route was undergoing planning and analysis under an environmental impact assessment (EA) by the Ministry of Transportation of Ontario (MTO) and the Government of Ontario.
 The new four-to-six lane controlled-access highway will travel between the existing interchange of Highway 401 and the 407 ETR at the Halton–Peel boundary, and Highway 400 north of Vaughan.
 In addition, northerly extensions of Highways 410 and 427 will be built to connect with Highway 413.

 The highway will serve as an outer ring road around the built-up areas of Brampton and Vaughan that would permit traffic travelling between Southwestern Ontario and Ontario's cottage country or Northern Ontario to bypass much of the Greater Toronto Area.
 However, the highway has attracted criticism for its environmental impacts, including concerns about its footprint on designated farmland in the Greenbelt, and its implications to encourage urban sprawl and induced demand.

 Planning for the corridor began in the mid 2000s.
 However the EA was suspended in 2015, and the project shelved in February 2018 by the Liberal government of Kathleen Wynne.
 Following the 2018 Ontario general election in June of that year, the new Progressive Conservative government of Doug Ford announced the resumption of the suspended EA in November.
 Since then, several of the municipalities along the route have voiced their opposition to its construction.
 In April 2024, a previously announced federal EA was dropped by the Canadian government, with the federal and provincial governments to work together to minimize environmental impacts along the corridor instead.
 On August 27, 2025, Ford confirmed the provincial government has started construction on the highway.